Hudson-Pufferfish/HACKUIowa/README.md

 ## Challenges we ran into

+This is our first time building an mobile app.
+Even if we all have experience with React js, getting familiar with setting up the mobile app by React Native , Redux Thunk was the most challenging thing that we ran into.

 ## Accomplishments that we're proud of

+With our curiosity, tenacity as well as our passion for solving problems, we finally achieved our goal to complete the project.
+Therefore, we are so proud of being able to surpass ourselves in spite of  unexpected obstacles and difficulties.

 ## What we learned

+We've read tons of documents for this project.
+So, we would that we learned a lot not only about new technogies, new framworks, new programming languages but also the spirit of perseverance and solidarity.

 ## What's next for CarbonScanner

+We desire to make a humongous impact on human's awareness and manufacturer brands.
+Why did we mention manyfacturer brands?
+We want to work with them to label the amount of carbon print on the their products in addtion to calories or nutritions.